 This woman has enough work sewing before winter comes.
 She may “make ends meet” in autumn, but has to survive the rest of the year.
 Into this poor struggling home, Basho introduces a daughter and a koto, or 13-string harp, an instrument of refinement played only by women.
 If the mother owns a koto, she must have been well-off in the past, but fallen on hard times.
 Notice the link between the form of needlework and the strings and frets on the harp.
 Both stanzas convey the diligence and constant effort of the female, the action of her hands producing order, rhythm, and beauty.

-The daughter plays her mother’s koto here and now -- and also plays it through the months, years, decades of practice required to master the instrument.
+The daughter plays her mother’s koto here and now, and also plays it through the months, years, decades of practice required to master the instrument.
 Basho praises the young girl in the early stages of her discipline.
-Cultures worldwide consider age seven the beginning or wisdom and moral understanding.
+Author Leonard Shlain says that cultures worldwide consider age seven the beginning of wisdom and moral understanding, and I find his statement helps me realize the profound meaning within Basho's stanza.
 We imagine the pride the hard-working mother feels hearing her daughter produce such beauty.
-With utmost subtlety and grace, through the powerful effect music has on the brain, Basho portrays the bond between mother and daughter, the hope for a better future that the growing and learning girl evokes in her mother, hope rising on the lovely notes emerging from her harp.
+With utmost subtlety and grace, through the powerful effect music has on the brain, Basho portrays the bond between mother and daughter, the hope for a better future that the growing and learning girl evokes in her mother, hope rising on the lovely notes emerging from her seven-year-old fingers on the harp.

 Consider the following haiku a riddle: